 Photographs and video material may be made available for the judges to view, either upload these through the online entry form at time of submission or upload them to YouTube or Vimeo.
 You will need to include in your submission a link to YouTube or Vimeo, where the judges can look at any additional visual material.
 Do not upload a photo file larger than 5MB with your entry form as it will be rejected.
 Thumbnail images of illustrative material can be embedded in your written submission, if they help the judges understand your entry, but the judges will want to see larger reference images – one of which must be uploaded with your entry form.

-The final closing date for entries is November 20, 2020 and you will need to pay the entry fee before your entry will be processed for judging.
+The next closing date for entries is October 31, 2021 and you will need to pay the entry fee before your entry will be processed for judging.
 If you are planning to make multiple entries, please let us know in advance and we will arrange to bill you for all your entries on one invoice, to save you paying each time you upload an entry.

 Your completed entry form and your written entry are the basis on which each entry will be voted for by the judges and shortlisted.
 Your written document should show how your programme, course, initiative, product or service met its aims, employed creative, innovative techniques, was enjoyed by users, and delivered enrolment or uptake, satisfaction and a return on investment, thus giving the judges a view as to effectiveness.
 At the beginning of your document the following information must be listed: